KLicheR/drupalpro/README.txt

 Folders
 =======
-contrib         = Community contributed utility scripts drush           = Useful Drush add-ons make_templates  = Used during setup by setup_scripts to prepare drush environment setup_scripts   = Run in clean ubuntu environment to setup Drupal Development
+contrib         = Community contributed utility scripts drush_addons    = Useful Drush add-ons setup_scripts   = Run in clean ubuntu environment to setup Drupal Development
                   Desktop (DDD).
 Care should be used if attempting to run on a physical machine.
 Although the scripts will (likely/mostly)